MA (Women's Studies), York

 Professionally, I’ve been the American Literatures Director of the Northeast Modern Language Association, President of the Canadian Association of American Studies, and review editor of the Canadian Review of American Studies.
 At the University of Waterloo, I maintain the English department blog, Words in Place (which you should definitely visit to learn more about our program).

 “The eighteenth-century author no one knows and other problems: Promoting Jupiter Hammon on Long Island.”
 From Page to Place: American Literary Tourism and the Afterlives of Authors.
 Eds.
 Jennifer Harris and Hilary Iris Lowe.
-Boston: U of Massachusetts P. Forthcoming 2017.
-40 MS pages.
+Boston: U of Massachusetts P, 2017.
+21-45.

 “Black Canadian Contexts: The Case of Amelia E. Johnson.”
 African American Review 49.3 (2016).
 241-59.
 (Honorable Mention, Darwin T. Turner Award for the best essay representing any period in African American or pan-African literature and culture in African American Review.)